colosseum-wiot/user-documentation/docs/source/getting_started/logging_into_an_srn.rst

 Logging into an SRN
 ================

 When a team's reservation becomes available, the selected container will be loaded onto all SRNs included in the reservation.
 Users may then log into their team's containers running on the SRN through SSH.
-With the :doc:`SSH proxy setup <ssh_proxy_setup>` in place, users can use ssh directly from their local machine to access their containers.
-Otherwise, users will need to first ssh to the SSH gateway (:doc:`Accessing Colosseum Resources <accessing_colosseum_resources>`) and then ssh to the user account within their container.
+With the :doc:`SSH proxy setup </getting_started/ssh_proxy_setup>` in place, users can use ssh directly from their local machine to access their containers.
+Otherwise, users will need to first ssh to the SSH gateway (:doc:`Accessing Colosseum Resources </getting_started/accessing_colosseum_resources>`) and then ssh to the user account within their container.

 The base containers provided in the Colosseum have two accounts, root and srn-user.
 Both accounts have a default password of "ChangeMe".
 Upon login, users will be prompted to change the password. **Users should log in to both accounts to ensure that passwords are changed.** After the passwords are changed, use the ColosseumCLI to 'snapshot' a new container image.
 The next time a reservation is made, use the new container image which will have your new passwords set.